Interact with Solana Programs

 Any other program must be explicitly whitelisted as an External Wallet/Contract in Fireblocks.

-When performing a SOL to USDC swap on Jupiter, the following list of programs participate in the transaction:
+When performing a SOL to USDC swap on Jupiter, the following list of programs participates in the transaction:

 In the example above, Programs 1, 2, and 4 (Green) are automatically whitelisted.
 However, in this scenario, the customer must manually whitelist the following programs (Red):